cloudant-labs/slate/docs2017/src/api/document.md

 ### Purging documents

+Using the previous example,
+suppose that an application needs to purge the document with revision value `4-53b84f8bf5539a7fb7f8074d1f685e5e`.

+To request a document purge,
+send a description of the required purge to the database `_purge` endpoint.

-_Example of using HTTP to purge a collection of documents:_
+_Example of using HTTP to request the purge of a document:_

 ```http
 POST /$DATABASE/_purge HTTP/1.1
 ```
 {:codeblock}

-_Example of using the command line to purge a collection of documents:_
+_Example of using the command line to request the purge of a document:_

 ```sh
 # make sure $JSON contains the correct `_rev` value!